When Married Women Were Banned from the Olympics (and What They Did About It)

 Imagine this:

 You’re a married woman in ancient Greece.
 The Olympics are in full swing, athletes sprinting, wrestling, and hurling javelins under the scorching sun.
 The air buzzes with excitement.
+Thousands of spectators are shouting, placing bets, watching history unfold.
 But you?
 You’re not allowed to watch.
 Not even from the sidelines.
-In fact, if you’re caught sneaking a peek, the penalty could be as severe as death.
+In fact, if you’re caught sneaking a peek, the penalty could be as severe as being thrown off a cliff.

 Yes, really.